 In December 2021, the IASB issued a narrow-scope amendment to the transition requirements in IFRS 17 to help entities avoid temporary accounting mismatches between financial assets and insurance contract liabilities caused by the different transition requirements between IFRS 17 and IFRS 9.
-The amendment is effective for annual periods beginning on or after January 1, 2023.
-The Group is currently evaluating the potential impact that the adoption of the amendment will have on its consolidated financial statements.
+The amendments are effective for annual periods beginning on or after January 1, 2023 and are not expected to have a material impact on the Group's consolidated financial statements.